dcdpr/did-btcr2/chapters/CRUD-Operations.md

-Note: When creating from a ::Genesis Document::, it is likely that creators will want to include information, such as ::Beacons:: and other service endpoints, which requires online interactions, e.g., to establish a unique
+Note: When creating from a ::Genesis Document::, it is likely that creators will want to include information, such as ::Beacons:: and other service endpoints.
+While services such as ::BTCR2 Beacons:: may require network interactions, e.g., to establish a unique
-::Beacon Address:: for updates.
+::Beacon Address:: for updates, they do not require onchain anchoring.

 #### Algo 1: Create Genesis Bytes from Public Key {.tabbed .unnumbered}